-As fitness professionals, one of our roles is to support the mindset of our clients so they can attain optimal results.
+As personal trainers, one of our roles is to support the mindset of our clients so they can attain optimal results.
 Hopefully, we’re building trusting and professional relationships.
 Oftentimes, clients start to confide in us since we see them regularly and work closely with them towards their health goals, creating opportunities to share frequently and sometimes deeply.

 What do we do when clients confide in us about issues that are concerning, specifically about their mental or emotional state that may be outside a personal trainers scope of practice?
 Or how do we handle it when we notice symptoms that could be signaling a greater mental health issue?

 1) Listen to hear.
 Ever hear of the expression we listen with two ears and speak with one mouth?
 Sometimes, it becomes important to listen more than we speak and with an intention to hear what the client is saying rather than preparing our response while the client is sharing.

 2) Stay away from advice giving and diagnosing.
 When we do finally give feedback, we want to be mindful not to give advice or provide our thoughts on if we think the client has a particular disorder (i.e.: depression, anxiety, PTSD).
 It’s not in our scope of practice and many times, clients are looking for a sounding board.
 In some cases, the client can come up with his/her own solution simply by talking about a situation.

 3) Offer emotional support.
 This could come in the form of a client’s favorite workout, a change in scenery or setting of a workout or articulating words of encouragement and support.